ammylin/IDS704-wk2-discussion/README.md

-# 23andMe Data Crisis — Choose-Your-Own-Adventure Ethics Simulation
+# 23andMe Data Crisis: Choose-Your-Own-Adventure Ethics Simulation
+## Discussion led by Ammy Lin and Tonantzin Real Rojas

-An interactive, browser-based ethics simulation for **IDS 704: Ethics in Data Science** (Week 2 Discussion).
+An interactive, browser-based ethics simulation for **IDS 704: Data Science Ethics and Policy** (Week 2 Discussion).
 Players select one of four distinct stakeholder roles to experience the ethical dilemmas around genetic data privacy, corporate bankruptcy, informed consent, and individual responsibility.

 > **Reality check:** This simulation is inspired by real events involving 23andMe, but scenarios, offers, decisions, and dilemmas are hypothetical and designed for classroom ethical analysis.